MartinMarwad/UML-NOW-CLI/README.md

 $ pip3 install git+https://github.com/MartinMarwad/UML-NOW-CLI
 ```

 If you would like to create a shortcut script, copy the `umlnow.sh` file into your user or system bin folder.

 ## Basic Usage

 The following commands can be used to output data:

 - Course
-- Search (Not implemented yet)
+- Search (in progress)
 - API

 ### Course